virtual-labs/exp-cd-spectrum-of-proteins-iiith/experiment/procedure.md

-**Step1 :** The screen shows a CD spectrometer with a computer attached to it.
-There is a drop down menu named "Secondary Structure" and three control TABS on the right named "Measure CD", "Exit Simulation" and "N2 Purge".

-**Step2 :** You have to power on the CD spectrometer to activate the simulator.
-The power switch is at the left of the spectrometer.
+**Step 1 :** The screen shows three steps to Study the effect of Secondary Structure - Selecting Sample and Purge the N2. - Measurement of CD Spectra of the Selected Sample. - Guess the Structure of Sample using the spectra obtained. click on the 'Start' button to initiate the simulation.

+**Step 2 :** There are three buttons "N2 Purge", "Measure CD" and "Secondary Structure".

-**Step3 :** Now you have to select one sample from the drop down menu named "Secondary Structure".
+**Step 3 :** Please select one sample from the drop down menu named "Secondary Structure".

-**Step4 :** Now you may Purge the N2 and see what happens in the screen or directly "Measure CD".
+**Step 4 :** One may proceed with "N2 Purge" and see what happens in the screen or directly "Measure CD".

-**Step5 :** If you select "Measure CD" then sample will be taken in special container.
-Now you have to open the spectrometer's lid .
+**Step 5 :** If "Measure CD" is selected, then there are a list of instructions to be followed to perform the task.
+The sample will be taken in special container.
+The spectrometer's lid needs to opened by click.
 The sample will be automatically kept inside.
-Then you have close the lid.
 Opening and closing of the lid is done by clicking a white oval button below the lid.

-**Step6 :** You will now have the spectra of your sample.
-Click continue to "identify the secondary structural element" from the spectrum.
+**Step 6 :** The spectra of your sample is ready.
+Click continue to "Identify the secondary structural element" from the spectrum.

-**Step7 :** If it does not match with any existing spectra then you will be told that some thing has gone wrong.
-And you will be suggested to do the experiment again.
-While redoing the experiment you may try N2 purging to observe whether that makes any difference in your experimental result.
+**Step 7 :** If the answer does not match with any existing spectra then appropriate result will be shown in screen.
+Retaking the quiz or Re-doing the experiment is possible at this stage.

-**Step8 :** Once you receive a curve which matches with one of the spectrum of pure secondary structure of protein then you will be asked guess that structure.

-**Step9 :** Once you submit your result you will come to know whether your guess is right or wrong.